Sarani1612/milestone-project-2/README.md

 - **Landing-page background image:** early on there was a problem with the landing-page background photo not loading on an iPhone.
 I found out that it was a common problem in iOS when background-attachment is set to fixed.
 I solved the issue with a media query for small screens that sets background-attachment to scroll.
 - **Contact section in landscape mode:** I discovered there was an issue with the contact section in landscape mode on larger smartphones and on tablets where it was not possible to see the whole form or to scroll down to see it.
-The issue occurred due to the media query for medium sized screens and up, because it set the contact section + footer to equal the viewport height.
+The issue occurred due to the media query for medium sized screens and up, because it set the contact section + footer to equal the viewport height (80vh and 20vh respectively).
-I solved the issue by making the media query more specific, so that it only applies to screens of a width between 768px and 1024px when they are in portrait mode.
+I solved the issue by making the media query only apply to heights of at least 825px which is enough to show all content in the section.

 ## Deployment
 I set up a new repository in GitHub and clicked the Gitpod button which immediately set up a new environment for me.
 I did all the coding in the Gitpod environment and periodially pushed the commits from the command line.